uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ### Saline

-Saline is an addition for Salt used in SUSE Manager/Uyuni aimed to provide better control and visibility for states deployment in the large scale environments.
-It can provide metrics related to Salt events and "state.apply" process on the minions.
+Saline is an addition for Salt used in Uyuni aimed to provide better control and visibility for states deployment in the large scale environments.
+It can provide metrics related to Salt events and `state.apply` process on the minions.

 Proof-of-Concept: https://github.com/vzhestkov/saline